y2737924daohegua/corber/pages/workflow/committing.md

 The happy path involves checking in:

-- corber/config/framework.js;
+- `corber/config/framework.js`
-- the _empty_ corber/www / plugin / platform directories. corber maintains these as empty folders with a .gitkeep to avoid problems with Cordova APIs;
+- the _empty_ `corber/www`, `plugin`, and `platform` directories. corber maintains these as empty folders with a `.gitkeep` to avoid problems with Cordova APIs, and
-- corber/cordova/config.xml should also be checked in, which is the Cordova equivalent of package.json.
+- `corber/cordova/config.xml` should also be checked in, which is the Cordova equivalent of `package.json`.

 Nothing else is generally required.